Aristotle's Logic Computed by Parametric Probability and Linear Optimization: From Categorical Statements to Linear Equalities and Inequalities

+We shall define these primary relations using constraints on two probabilities from the model in Section~\ref{sec:basic-model}: the probability $\prob{Q}$ that the subject term $Q$ is true, and the probability $\prob{P,Q}$ that both the predicate term $P$ and the subject term $Q$ are true.
+We consider the two cases $\prob{Q}=0$ and $\prob{Q}>0$ on one axis, and the three cases $\prob{P,Q}=0$, $0 < \prob{P,Q} < \prob{Q}$, and $\prob{P,Q}=\prob{Q}$ on the other.
+This gives the following matrix of constraints, whose entries define the primary relations described in Equation~\ref{eq:primaries}:

+For example R1 is defined as the case that $\prob{Q}=0$; and R2 is defined as the case that $\prob{Q}>0$ and $\prob{P,Q}=0$.
+Note that when $\prob{Q}=0$ the laws of probability require $\prob{P,Q}=0$ also.
+Hence in the case R1 both constraints $\prob{P,Q}=0$ and $\prob{P,Q}=\prob{Q}$ are satisfied.
+Furthermore, when $\prob{Q}=0$ it is not possible for $\prob{P,Q}$ to be strictly greater nor strictly less than zero; hence the corresponding entry of the matrix in Equation~\ref{eq:primary-matrix} is empty.
+The constraints of Equation~\ref{eq:primary-matrix} imply derived constraints on the conditional probability $\condprob{P}{Q}$: R1 requires that $\condprob{P}{Q}$ must have the indefinite value $0/0$; R2 requires that $\condprob{P}{Q}$ must equal $0$; R4 requires that $\condprob{P}{Q}$ must equal $1$; and R3 requires that $\condprob{P}{Q}$ must be strictly greater than $0$ and strictly less than $1$.

-Now, we can use various subsets of these four primary relations to define \emph{composite relations} which include the seven types of categorical relationships promised in the introduction.
-These compositions should be understood as logical disjunctions.
-For example, combining primary relations \ref{rel:y} and \ref{rel:a} yields the composite relation that either $\prob{Q}=0$, or $\prob{Q}>0$ and $\prob{P,Q}=\prob{Q}$: in other words, the combined statement that `Either there are no $Q$, or there are some $Q$ and $P$ belongs to all of them'.
-This composite relation can be specified as the single constraint $\prob{P,Q}=\prob{Q}$.
-Recalling Equation~\ref{eq:condprob}, this single constraint requires either that the conditional probability $\condprob{P}{Q}=1$, or that $\prob{Q}=0$ and consequently $\condprob{P}{Q}$ has the indefinite value $0/0$.
-This composite relation parallels the statement of material implication $Q \rightarrow P$ from the propositional calculus; thus we call it the \rname{Universal-affirmative-material} relation.
+The primary relations R1, R2, R3, and R4 given by Equations \ref{eq:primaries} and \ref{eq:primary-matrix} address both issues identified in Section~\ref{sec:naive}: the defining constraints are mutually exclusive and they include the case $\prob{Q}=0$ explicitly.
+We can now proceed to use various subsets of these four primary relations to define \emph{composite relations} which include the seven types of categorical relationships promised in the introduction.
+These compositions are logical disjunctions.
+For example, the combination `R1 or R4' yields the composite relation that either $\prob{Q}=0$, or $\prob{Q}>0$ and $\prob{P,Q}=\prob{Q}$: in other words, the combined statement that `Either there are no $Q$, or there are some $Q$ and $P$ belongs to all of them'.
+This composite relation can be specified as the integrated constraint $\prob{P,Q}=\prob{Q}$.
+Recalling Equation~\ref{eq:condprob}, it follows from this integrated constraint that the conditional probability $\condprob{P}{Q}$ must have either the definite value $1$ or the indefinite value $0/0$ (depending on whether $\prob{Q}>0$ or $\prob{Q}=0$).
+In a sense this composite relation parallels the statement of material implication $Q \rightarrow P$ from the propositional calculus; thus we call it the \rname{Universal-affirmative-material} relation.